 Provided you know exactly why you can't do without it can be helpful to isolate the work of a small team of developers for longer than a single iteration.
 To accomplish this you can setup an integration branch.
 The branch should be updated with the latest from

-master as often as possible, to simplify the final merge.
+main as often as possible, to simplify the final merge.